Briefing on the New Work assessment

 Process

-• Once you have found a composer to work with, you should arrange to meet and confirm the arrangements for the project with your Head of Department and/or the Head of MMus programme.
-The name of your collaborators and the details of the proposed work should be recorded on your online student record.
+- Once you have found a composer to work with, you should arrange to meet and confirm the arrangements for the project with your Head of Department and/or the Head of MMus programme.
+The name of your collaborators and the details of the proposed work should be recorded on Student Outcomes.

 Strategies